-Before submitting your manuscript, please make certain that you have followed the Guidelines to Authors.
+Before submitting your manuscript, please make certain that you have followed the Guidelines to Authors that are detailed on the Submisions page.

 Authors are responsible for their own layout and language editing, and must follow the specified guidelines.